egarim/MyWslScripts/README.md

 ## install_rabbitmq_docker.sh

 This script provides a comprehensive management interface for running RabbitMQ in Docker on WSL2.
 It handles installation, configuration, and management of a RabbitMQ instance with the management UI enabled.
+The script features an interactive installation process and provides detailed connection information upon completion.

 ### Prerequisites